-To enable a guaranteed restore point (GRP) so that you can flashback an upgrade, you must set up an archive, and you should complete other tasks to enable AutoUpgrade to complete the upgrade.
+To enable a guaranteed restore point (GRP) so that you can flashback an upgrade, you must set up archive logging, and you should complete other tasks to enable AutoUpgrade to complete the upgrade.

 For AutoUpgrade to be able to perform a full deployment of the new release Oracle Database, the following must be true:

 - The database must have a proper configuration of the fast recovery

 DB_RECOVERY_FILE_DEST_SIZEmust be set, and be properly sized.

 - Your source Oracle Database must be running in

 AutoUpgrade creates a guaranteed restore point (GRP) during Deploy processing mode.
 You do not need to have a previously defined guaranteed restore point.